Click OK to log in and restart your reservation.

 You cannot travel with a carry-on pet when traveling to / from:

-You cannot travel with a carry-on pet when traveling transatlantic.
+You cannot travel with a carry-on pet on transatlantic trips.

-When traveling to the European Union (EU) with a checked pet, you’ll be responsible for fulfilling all entry requirements.
-Your pet must have a tattoo or implanted microchip that matches the identification number on their vaccination card.
+When traveling to the European Union (EU) with a checked pet, you’ll be responsible for completing all entry requirements.
+Your pet must have a tattoo or implanted microchip that matches the ID number on their vaccination card.

-Apart from service animals, you can't travel with a checked pet to the U.K. or Ireland, but you can transport dogs and cats to London (LHR) and Manchester (MAN) via American Airlines Cargo.
+Apart from service animals, you can't travel with a checked pet to the U.K. or Ireland, but you can transport dogs and cats to London (LHR) and Manchester (MAN) with American Airlines Cargo.

-You cannot travel with a carry-on pet when traveling transpacific.
+You cannot travel with a carry-on pet on transpacific trips.

-Although, you can travel with a checked pet from Japan to Los Angeles (LAX), pets are not allowed as checked baggage to Japan.
-According to USDA restrictions, animals should be offered water every 12 hours, so for travel with a checked pet to Los Angeles, you must book a flight less than 11 hours and 30 minutes.
-This allows time for you to check your pet and clear customs at your destination city.
+Although you can travel with a checked pet from Japan to Los Angeles (LAX) or Dallas-Fort Worth (DFW), pets are not allowed as checked bags to Japan.
+According to USDA restrictions, animals should be offered water every 12 hours, so for travel with a checked pet to LAX or DFW, you must book a flight 12 hours or less.

 If you’re traveling with a checked pet for travel from Japan, you’ll need to:

-On American flights you can bring 1 kennel as your carry-on bag if:
+On flights with American you can bring one pet carrier as a carry-on if:

 We assume no liability for the health or well-being of carry-on pets.
 These rules are enforced: